wellrestedphp/wellrested/README.md

 See [Routes](https://github.com/pjdietz/wellrested/wiki/Routes) to learn about the various route classes.

+#### Optimized Route Lookup

+StaticRoute routes are optimized by providing a direct lookup from path to handler.
+This is different from convential lookups because a match must be found by iterating through the entire list of routes in the router.
+This reduces the lookup complexity from O(n) - linear - to O(1) - constant.

 ### Handlers

 Any class that implements [`HandlerInterface`](src/pjdietz/WellRESTed/Interfaces/HandlerInterface.php) may be the handler for a route.
 This could be a class that builds the actual response, or it could be another [`Router`](src/pjdietz/WellRESTed/Router.php).